sRanay/tp/docs/DeveloperGuide.md

 ### Editing a transaction
 1. Editing an income transaction
-   1. Prerequisite: Ensure that there is at least one income transaction.
+   1. Prerequisite: Ensure that there is at least one income transaction. `car` goal is added.
    2. Test Case: `edit 1 /type in /description New Edited Description` <br>
    Expected: The description of the first income transaction shown when listing income transactions will be changed to `New Edited Description`.
    3. Test Case: `edit 1 /type in /amount 1234` <br>
       Expected: The amount of the first income transaction shown when listing income transactions will be changed to `1234.00`.
+   4. Test Case: `edit 1 /type in /description New Edited Description /amount 1234 /goal car` <br>
+         Expected: The first income transaction will be changed to description `New Edited Description`, amount `1234.00`, goal `car`.
 2. Editing an expense transaction
    1. The output will be similar to editing income transaction, with type `out`.
+Instead of `goal`, `category` is edited instead.

 ### Summarise the transaction total
 1. Summarise income transactions